cathyliao123/cathyliao123.github.io/index.md

 accomplished through a series of strided two dimensional convolutional transpose layers, each paired with a 2d batch norm layer and a relu activation.
-The output of the generator is fed through a tanh function to return it to the input data range of $[-1,1]$.
-It is worth noting the existence of the batch norm functions after the conv-transpose layers, as this is a critical contribution of the DCGAN paper.
-These layers help with the flow of gradients during training.
-An image of the generator from the DCGAN paper is shown below.
+The output of the generator is fed through a tanh function to return it to the input data range of [-1,1].

-##### Coding
 ```Markdown
 class Generator(nn.Module):
     def __init__(self, ngpu):